Skip to Content

 • Will my privacy be protected?

-• Yes, People contacting the 988 Lifeline do not need to share personal information to receive support or services.
-Other than having the phone number or IP address you contacted them from, the crisis counselor will not know who you are or where you’re located.
-If you require 911 services, the crisis counselor may ask for information to share with 911 that may be crucial to saving a life.
+• Yes, people contacting the 988 Lifeline do not need to share personal information to get support or services.
+The crisis counselor will not know who you are or where you’re located, beyond the phone number or IP address you used to contact 988.
+If you or someone else needs 911 services, the crisis counselor may ask for information to share with 911 that may be crucial to saving a life.

 • What if I need support in a language other than English?

 • The 988 Lifeline’s call, chat, and text features are all available in Spanish.
 You can also get interpretation services in over 240 languages and dialects if you call.
 To use this feature, call 988 and say the name of the language you need.
-You’ll be connected to an interpreter in about 20 seconds.
+You’ll be connected to an interpreter as soon as possible.

 • Does 988 accommodate those who are hard of hearing?